 The dashboard features the most recently published data available.
-The Alabama State Department of Education does not release current year enrollment data before October 1 and therefore current year 12th grade enrollment cannot be updated until later in the FAFSA season.
-The FAFSA Completion Percentage and Improvement Rate will automatically recalculate with the new data.
+The Alabama State Department of Education does not release current year enrollment data until later in the fall and therefore current year 12th grade enrollment cannot be updated until the new FAFSA cycle has already begun.
+The FAFSA Completion Percentage and Improvement Rate will automatically recalculate with the new data once it is uploaded.

 Enrollment data may still not be accurate due to limitations of official data sources.
+Enrollment data comes directly from the Alabama State Department of Education and is not continuously updated.
 The Data Addendum discusses in detail how the dashboard cannot account for all possible changes in enrollment data such as student migration.

 Why does the FAFSA completion data I have collected at my school not match the data dashboard?

 There are various reasons why data may not match.
 One reason is the dashboard uses federally reported data of completed FAFSAs.
 A completed FAFSA is one that has been submitted with correct information and can be processed to determine a student’s eligibility.
 Sometimes a student has only submitted a FAFSA, and it is not determined to be complete by the government’s Central Processing System.
 We do not include submitted FAFSAs in the completion percentage.
 Other reasons that are listed in the Data Addendum’s limitations include that schools may have 12th graders ages 19-21 whose FAFSAs are not counted in the federal data.

 The completion percentage is calculated by dividing the number of completed FAFSAs by the number of enrolled 12th graders and multiplying by 100%.